 Intentionally behaving contrary to the rules of the Samaj;

-Performing or causing to be performed, directly or indirectly acts harmful to the interest and ideals of the samaj shall be liable to dismissal from the Samaj, but such a member shall be dismissed only by a majority of three quarters of the members present, and voting at the Managing Committee’s meeting, convened for the purpose, and at which the offending member shall be given a reasonable opportunity of defending and justifying himself.
+Performing or causing to be performed, directly or indirectly acts harmful to the interest and objects of the samaj shall be liable to dismissal from the Samaj, but such a member shall be dismissed only by a majority of three quarters of the members present, and voting at the Managing Committee’s meeting, convened for the purpose, and at which the offending member shall be given a reasonable opportunity of defending and justifying himself.
 No refund of the unexpired period of his subscription shall be made to such dismissed members.

 The Managing Committee has the discretion before exercising the right of dismissal to give a proper warning to such offending member to abstain from such harmful acts.
 Additionally, it may pardon him or her after such member apologises for his or her conduct and behaviour and satisfies the Managing Committee about the non recurrence of such acts and behaviour on his or her part in future.